Financial Crime Compliance

 Counter Terror Financing

-The European Union’s Money Laundering Directive (4MLD/5MLD), the USA’s Financial Crimes Enforcement Network (FinCEN) and Financial Action Task Force standards, all require certain organisations to introduce a risk-based approach to Customer Due Diligence to meet financial crime compliance and anti-money laundering demands.
+The EU’s Money Laundering Directive (4MLD/5MLD), the USA’s Financial Crimes Enforcement Network (FinCEN); the UAE’s Federal Laws on Anti-Money Laundering and Counter-Terrorist Financing, all require organisations to introduce a risk-based approach to Customer Due Diligence to meet financial crime compliance and anti-money laundering demands.

-When assessing the risks of money laundering and terrorist financing, organisations should check, as highlighted in the EU Directive Article 18(3), whether any high-risk factors apply.
+When assessing the risks of money laundering and terrorist financing, organisations should check, whether any high-risk factors apply.

 How we can help: